Anne Tenney: Television

+Television guest appearances (as herself)

 Awards

 In 1985, Tenney won the 'Most Popular Lead Actress' award at the Logies for her role as Melissa 'Molly Jones' in A Country Practice.
 Tenney went on to win 'NSW Most Popular Female' and 'Most Popular Australian Actress' in 1986 for the same role.

-Personal
+Personal life

-Tenney grew up in Sydney, Australia, graduating from Acting at the National Institute of Dramatic Art in 1979.
+Tenney grew up in Sydney, Australia, graduating from the National Institute of Dramatic Art in 1979.
 She is married to actor Shane Withington, who played her on screen husband Brenden Jones on A Country Practice.